UclCommander/Dan/README.md

 ## Dan 6.0

-With the 6th version in the series of what-an-i-doing-with-my-life, I add more Illuminate components to add dependency injection.
+With the 6th version in the series of what-am-i-doing-with-my-life, I add more Illuminate components to add dependency injection.
 Some other stuff too I guess.

 ### Requirements
- - PHP 7.0 (If you're not already running this, you heed help..)
+ - PHP 7.0 (If you're not already running this, you need help..)
  - Composer
  - Knowledge in JSON (sorry YAML people)
  - Basic PHP understanding for making custom commands (why wouldn't you want to make some?)